 You can market your sewing class using traditional means of advertising as well as online.
 To start with a small capital outlay, you can also go into a joint venture with a local fabric store and offer sewing classes in the evenings and weekends with them.
 An added advantage here is that you can profit from the store’s existing customer base.
 Additional revenue can also be generated by selling patterns and other sewing notions to your students.

 Here’s a success story in Minneapolis that I want to share with you: Miss Gianopoulos, who's offered sewing classes for a number of years, has seen such an increase in the number of kids and teens in her class that she decided to open a school vacation camp called Sewtropolis.
 Her sewing classes are now available to all ages and skill levels.
 She is also selling patterns, notions, and fabrics to her students.
 Originally intended for adults, she found out that kids and teenagers are highly interested in learning how to sew as a creative outlet.

 For sewing students aged eight and above, they should have the patience to work on sewing projects and know how to use a sewing machine.
 Students are also allowed to rent time on a sewing machine at the rate of $5 per hour if they don’t have a sewing machine at home.

 Gianopolous has also noticed that math skills and sewing go together because sewing needs careful attention to detail and it also involves measurements and fractions.
 This means enrolling children in sewing class will also increase their knowledge in mathematics and problem-solving.

 Success in business means you are fulfilling some kind of need in the market.
 There is a need for people to become autonomous in their finances and in the use of their time.

 Schools in your district are a wealth of potential customers.
-After school activities keep kids busy until mom comes home giving children a great way to hone in their hand eye coordination and improving their attention span.
+After school activities keep kids busy until mom comes home giving children a great way to hone their hand-eye coordination and improving their attention span.

 Community service support groups: